narmeshnigam/karyalaywebsite/DEPLOYMENT_PROCESS.md

 ## Conclusion

-This deployment process documentation provides a comprehensive guide for deploying the Karyalay Portal System.
+This deployment process documentation provides a comprehensive guide for deploying the SellerPortal System.
 Always follow the checklists, verify each step, and maintain clear communication with the team during deployments.

 For questions or issues not covered in this documentation, contact the DevOps team at devops@karyalay.com.